Rdatatable/data.table/README.md

   43. `rbindlist` now errors when columns have non-identical class attributes and are not `factor`s, e.g., binding column of class `Date` with `POSIXct`.
 Previously this returned incorrect results.
 Closes [#705](https://github.com/Rdatatable/data.table/issues/705).
 Thanks to @ecoRoland for the minimal report.

+  44. Fixed a segfault in `melt.data.table` when `measure.vars` have duplicate names.
+Closes [#1055](https://github.com/Rdatatable/data.table/issues/1055).
+Thanks to @ChristK for the minimal report.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).